animal-tree/Writing-stuff-2/Theories/Bendy-Ball.md

 > ### $"$
 > The great charm resulting from this consideration lies in the recognition of the fact that *the universe of these beings is finite and yet has no limits.*
 >
 > [...]
-If we ponder over the question as to how the universe, considered as a whole, is to be regarded, the first answer that suggests itself to us is surely this: As regards to space (and time) the universe is infinite.
+If we ponder over the question as to how the universe, considered as a whole, is to be regarded, the first answer that suggests itself to us is surely this: [...]
 There are stars everywhere, so that the density of matter, although very variable in detail, is nevertheless on the average everywhere the same.
 In other words: However far we might travel through space, we should find everywhere an attenuated swarm of fixed stars of approximately the same kind and density.
 >
 > This view is not in harmony [...]
 The stellar universe ought to be a finite island [yet with no limits] in the infinite ocean of space.<sup>$\text{\color{green}1.}$</sup>
 >